IAmJonoBo/Emperator/docs/reference/developer-tooling.md

 # Developer Tooling Reference

 Document the baseline workstation setup that keeps Emperator contributors fast, consistent, and offline-friendly.
-Pair this page with the [Toolchain Matrix](toolchain.md) and the [Developer Experience overview](../explanation/developer-experience.md) when onboarding new teammates or refreshing local environments.
+Pair this page with the [Toolchain Matrix](toolchain.md), the detailed [Linting and Formatting reference](linting-formatting.md), and the [Developer Experience overview](../explanation/developer-experience.md) when onboarding new teammates or refreshing local environments.

 ## Baseline stack {#baseline-stack}